f5devcentral/f5xc-emea-workshop/docs/_build/html/_sources/class3/module1/lab1/lab1.rst.txt

 #######################

-1. First we need to create a new origin pool which will point directly to application in the **AWS Datacenter**.
+1. We now need to create the workload that will define the configuration on how and where to deploy the **Stocks** POD

 a) Distributed Apps -> Applications -> Virtual K8s -> Click on **$$vk8sName$$** -> Workloads -> Add VK8s Workload